Commercial Business Property Loan

 How much can you borrow for a business property loan?

-For residential property loans which we’re all more familiar with, MAS (Monetary Authority of Singapore) has prescribed a standard set of TDSR (total debt servicing ratio) and LTV regulations all FIs (financial institutions) have to comply with when underwriting residential property loans.
+For residential property loans, MAS (Monetary Authority of Singapore) has prescribed a standard set of TDSR (total debt servicing ratio) and LTV regulations all FIs (financial institutions) have to comply with when underwriting residential property loans.

-For industrial and commercial property loan rules, credit assessment is more subjective for applicant companies compared to residential property loans.
-MAS does not mandate lenders to adhere to a specific set of industry lending guidelines.
-Banks can apply their respective credit underwriting when assessing business loans for property.
+For industrial and commercial property loans, credit assessment is more subjective compared to residential property loans.
+MAS does not mandate lenders adhere to a specific industry lending guideline.
+Banks can apply their respective credit criteria when assessing business loans for property.

-Factors that lenders take into consideration when determining your maximum loan limit include how long business has been operating, annual revenue, financial figures such as profitability and gearing ratios, profile of property being financing, as well as cash flow strength.
+Factors that lenders consider when determining your maximum loan limit include business's operating history, annual revenue, financial figures, profile of property being financed, as well as cash flow strength.

 Tip: Some banks can extend 100% or even up to 120% LTV financing.
 This is done via a package of mortgage loan (usually 80% LTV) and unsecured business term loan to finance additional 20% to 40% LTV.